rust-lang/book/src/ch15-06-reference-cycles.md

 `Rc<T>` in `b` holds gets dropped, even though `a` still references it, because the reference in `a` is a weak reference that doesn't count when Rust decides whether the value in `b` should be dropped or not.
-At the end of `main` when we print out `a.next_item()` again, we can see that we now get a `None` value since the value that the weak reference in `a` was pointing to has been dropped.
+At the end of `main` when we print out `a.tail()` again, we can see that we now get a `None` value since the value that the weak reference in `a` was pointing to has been dropped.
 Success!
 We've broken the cycle.

 Add some `println!` statements at various places that display the values that `Rc::strong_count` and `Rc::weak_count` return for `a` and `b` at different